JoliviaN4/Designing-Active-Directory-Infrastructure-in-Azure/README.md

 1. Start another Create virtual machine process.
 2. Select the Active-Directory-Lab resource group.
 3. Enter the virtual machine name Client-1.
-4. Chose the same region as dc-1.
+4. Chose the same region as dc-1 (Canada Central).
-5. Reviewed the basic configuration settings.
+5. Review the basic configuration settings.

 Explanation:
  This machine was created to simulate a workstation that would later connect to and join the domain.